Business Hours

 The book of Ezekiel is notoriously strange.
 Ezekiel's visions, actions, and words are bizarre "sometimes utterly incomprehensible" to us.
 He lies on his side for over a year, he eats a scroll, he is asked to cook with human waste, and he cannot cry at his wife's death.
 Ezekiel's message seems unavailable to many because we simply don't have "ears to hear."

-Brandon L. Fredenburg is assistant professor of Biblical Studies, Lubbock Christian University, Lubbock, Texas.
-Formerly he served as Instructor in Bible at Lipscomb University in Nashville, Tennessee and was Associate Minister of the Central Church of Christ in Nashville.
-Brandon received the B.A. in Biblical Langauges from David Lipscomb College, the M.A. from Lipscomb University, the M.Div. from Beeson Divinity School of Samford University, and is Ph.D. candidate in Biblical Interpretation from The University of Denver and The Iliff School of Theology.
+Brandon L. Fredenburg is assistant professor of biblical studies, Lubbock Christian University, Lubbock, Texas.
+Formerly he served as an instructor in bible at Lipscomb University in Nashville, Tennessee and was associate minister of the Central Church of Christ in Nashville.
+Brandon received a BA in biblical languages from David Lipscomb College, a MA from Lipscomb University, a MDiv from Beeson Divinity School, Samford University, and is a PhD candidate in biblical interpretation from The University of Denver and The Iliff School of Theology.

 • Publisher: College Press